• Cake

 Make the Hot Cocoa

-• In a small saucepan over medium heat, warm the whole milk until it begins to simmer.
-Whisk in the hot cocoa mix and set aside.
-Wait until it's entirely room temperature before continuing on with this recipe.
+• In a small saucepan over medium heat, whisk together the milk and hot cocoa mix.
+Bring to a simmer, then set aside and cool to room temperature before continuing on with this recipe.

 Make the Hot Cocoa Cake

-• Preheat the oven to 350ĀŗF and prepare three 6-inch or two 8-inch cake pans by spraying the sides with cooking spray and fitting the bottoms with a wax paper or parchment cake circle.Ā
+• Preheat the oven to 350ºF (177ºC) and prepare three 6-inch or two 8-inch cake pans by spraying the sides with baking spray and fitting the bottoms with a parchment cake circle.

-• Place all of the dry ingredients into the bowl of a stand mixer and stir on low for 30 seconds to fully combine them.
+• Place all of the dry ingredients into the bowl of a stand mixer fitted with the paddle attachment and stir on low for 30 seconds to fully combine them.
 Add the vegetable oil, eggs, vanilla, and hot cocoa and mix on low until just combined.
 Ensure that the hot water has been heated to a simmer, then with the mixer still on low, add the hot water in a slow stream.
 Turn the mixer to medium and beat until smooth, about 2 minutes.
-The batter will be very thin.Ā
+The batter will be very thin.

-• Pour into prepared cake pans no more than 2/3 full and bake for 40-45 minutes, until a wooden toothpick inserted comes out clean.
-Cool completely before frosting.Ā
+• Pour into prepared cake pans no more than 2/3 full and bake for 32-36 minutes, or until a wooden toothpick inserted comes out clean.
+Cool completely before frosting.

 Make the Hot Cocoa Buttercream

-• In a stand mixer fitted with a paddle attachment, whip butter on medium speed until creamy and light in color, about four minutes.
-Scrape down the bowl and paddle and turn the mixer to low, then add powdered sugar, cocoa powder, hot cocoa, salt, and vanilla extract.
-Increase the speed to medium and beat for two full minutes.
+• In a stand mixer fitted with a paddle attachment, whip butter on medium speed until creamy and light in color, about 5 minutes.
+Scrape down the bowl and paddle and add half of the powdered sugar, then mix on low speed until combined.
+Add the rest of the powdered sugar, cocoa powder, hot cocoa, vanilla, and salt.
+Mix on low speed until combined and smooth, scraping down the bowl and paddle as needed.

 Assembly

-• Once the cake layers are completely cool, torte them to the desired height.
-Pipe a ring of hot cocoa buttercream around the edge of the first cake layer, then fill the middle halfway with marshmallow fluff before filling the rest of the space with hot cocoa buttercream (here's a tutorial on this filling method).
-Add the next layer of cake on top and repeat the filling process before adding the final cake layer on top, upside down so that the smooth bottom of the cake is facing up.
-Crumb coat with the hot cocoa buttercream and refrigerate for 20 minutes, then frost a final layer of hot cocoa buttercream, leaving the top edge unfinished.
+• Once the cake layers are completely cool, level them to your desired height.
+Pipe a ring of hot cocoa buttercream around the edge of the first cake layer, then fill the middle halfway with marshmallow creme filling before filling the rest of the space with hot cocoa buttercream (here's a tutorial on this filling method).
+Add the next cake layer on top and repeat the filling process before adding the final cake layer on top, upside down so that the bottom of the cake is facing up.
+Crumb coat with the hot cocoa buttercream and refrigerate for 20 minutes.

-• Use a knife to slice mini marshmallows and place them onto the buttercream finish in an ombrĆØ layout.
-The inside of the marshmallow should be sticky enough to press onto the side of the cake and adhere, but if you need to, use a little water to make it stickier.
-Finish the design by piling marshmallows of various sizes on top and dusting with cocoa powder.
+• To create the look pictured, use the rest of the hot cocoa buttercream to frost a smooth buttercream finish, keeping the top edge "unfinished" (aka don't swipe the top edges inward to make them sharp).
+Use clean kitchen scissors or a paring knife to slice the mini marshmallows in half and place them onto the buttercream finish in an ombrè layout.
+The cut side of the marshmallow should be sticky enough to press onto the side of the cake and adhere, but if you need to, brush on a little water to make it stickier.
+Finish the design by adding the rest of the marshmallow creme on top, then piling marshmallows of various sizes onto it and dusting with cocoa powder.

 Notes